Johnson Matthey: 20th century

-Beginning in 1957, the company published a journal, Platinum Metals Review.
+Beginning in 1957, the company published the journal Platinum Metals Review with the support of the Rustenburg Platinum Mines.

 In the 1960s Johnson Matthey formed a subsidiary, Johnson Matthey Bankers (JMB), which took its seat in the London Gold Fixing.
 In the early 1980s the bank expanded its activities outside the bullion business and started making high-risk loans.
 Bank assets more than doubled between 1980 and 1984, and loans became concentrated to a few borrowers, including Mahmoud Sipra and his El Saeed group, Rajendra Sethia and ESAL Commodities, and Abdul Shamji.
 The quality of some of these loans turned out to be worse than expected, such as the £21 million lent to Abdul Shamji of Gomba Holdings (the then owner of Puddle Dock and the Mermaid Theatre in London).
 The size of the loans grew to exceed the level of the bank's capital.
 (Shamji was sentenced to 15 months in prison for lying about his assets during a High Court inquiry into the bank's collapse.)

 Because JMB was one of five members of the London Gold Fixing, Bank of England officials were worried that if it became insolvent confidence in the other bullion banks would be undermined, and panic could spread to the rest of the British banking system.
 To prevent a wider banking crisis the Bank of England organised a rescue package on the evening of 30 September 1984, purchasing JMB for £1.
 Most of JMB's business was subsequently sold to Mase Westpac.

 21st century

 In 2008 Johnson Matthey acquired Argillon, a business specialising in catalysts, for €214 million.

 In October 2010 Johnson Matthey acquired InterCAT, a supplier of fluid catalytic cracking additives for the petroleum refining industry, for $56.2 million.
 Also in 2010 Johnson Matthey opened a new £34 million European emission control catalyst plant in Skopje, (North Macedonia), which produced catalysts for both light- and heavy-duty vehicles.

 The company was one of the first FTSE 100 companies to produce an integrated annual report and won the Best Annual Report in the FTSE 100 in the ICSA Hermes Transparency in Governance Awards in 2012, which recognised how sustainability issues were 'described in a way that clearly links them to business strategy and performance, rather than leaving them in a silo or on the sidelines.'

 In 2014, the company was shortlisted for Business in the Community's Responsible Business of the Year Award for its Sustainability 2017 programme.

 In 2015, Johnson Matthey sold its gold and silver refining operations to Asahi Holdings, Inc., a Japanese firm.

+In May 2025, the company agreed to sell its Catalyst Technologies arm to Honeywell for £1.8 billion.
+The value of the sale represents 80 per cent of the company's market value.
+The sale is expected to be completed in the first half of 2026.